 “Not as the poets and writers of myths talk of the sons of gods begotten from intercourse [with women], but as truth expounds, the Word, that always exists, residing within the heart of God.
 For before anything came into being He had Him as a counsellor, being His own mind and thought.
 But when God wished to make all that He determined on, He begot this Word, uttered,61 the first-born of all creation, not Himself being emptied of the Word [Reason], but having begotten Reason, and always conversing with His Reason.
 And hence the holy writings teach us, and all the spirit-bearing [inspired] men, one of whom, John, says, “In the beginning was the Word, and the Word was with God,” (Joh_1:1) showing that at first God was alone, and the Word in Him.
 Then he says, “The Word was God; all things came into existence through Him; and apart from Him not one thing came into existence.”
-The Word, then, being God, and being naturally 62 produced from God, whenever the Father of the universe wills, He sends Him to any place; and He, coming, is both heard and seen, being sent by Him, and is found in a place.”
+The Word, then, being God, and being naturally62 produced from God, whenever the Father of the universe wills, He sends Him to any place; and He, coming, is both heard and seen, being sent by Him, and is found in a place.”
+(Source here)

-Not only that, but in another position, Theophilus said that the word was in God’s bowels:
+On the other hand, Theophilus said that the word was in God’s bowels:

 “God made all things out of nothing; for nothing was coeval with God: but He being His own place, and wanting nothing, and existing before the ages, willed to make man by whom He might be known; for him, therefore, He prepared the world.
 For he that is created is also needy; but he that is uncreated stands in need of nothing.
-God, then, having His own Word internal within His own bowels, begat Him, emitting Him along with His own wisdom before all things”
+God, then, having His own Word internal within His own bowels, begat Him, emitting Him along with His own wisdom before all things” (Source here)

 ” Chap.
 XIX. – Christ, as to His Divine Nature, as the Word of God, Became Flesh, Not by Carnal Conception, nor by the Will of the Flesh and of Man, but by the Will of God.
 Christ’s Divine Nature, of Its Own Accord, Descended into the Virgin’s Womb.”
+(Source here)

 88. And they say, `The Gracious God has taken unto Himself a son.’
 89. Assuredly, you have indeed uttered a most hideous thing.
 90. The heavens might well-nigh burst thereat, and the earth cleave asunder, and the mountains fall down in pieces.
 91. Because they ascribe a son to the Gracious God.
 92. It becomes not the Gracious God that HE should take unto Himself a son.
 93. There is none in the heavens and the earth but he shall come to the Gracious God as a bondman.
 (Holy Quran 19)